jasjs1/ProPass/premium/readme.md

-# Important notice:
+# IMPORTANT

-This notice is regarding, the subscription for ProPass
+This notice is regarding the subscription for ProPass

-This is **NOT** a real subscription, this is just for fun.
+This subscription is **not** a real subscription.

-Please DO **NOT** enter any real information into the files.
+Please **do not** input any real information to ProPass subscription

+### This is JUST for fun.